mitchelljbrown/amazon-price-tracker/README.md

 ## Running The Project

-after installing `amazon-price-tracker` you need to privide a list or dictionary of items you want to track.
+after installing `amazon-price-tracker` you need to provide a list or dictionary of items you want to track.
 A dictionary is used to increase readability when supplying many items.
 The dictionary should consist of "item name" keys and "link" values like the following.
 A list of urls can be used instead if prefered.

 1. Specify email (required) and emial password (optional) as string in the `email_setup()` function.